 Think of safety stock as your inventory insurance policy.
 It’s the extra quantity of a product you keep on hand to protect against unexpected fluctuations in demand or delays in your supply chain.
 Without it, a sudden surge in sales or a late shipment from a supplier could leave you with empty shelves and disappointed customers.
 The key is to find the right balance.
 Holding too much safety stock ties up cash and increases carrying costs, while holding too little defeats the purpose.
 Calculating the right amount involves analyzing your sales history and supplier lead times to ensure you have a reliable buffer without going overboard.

-Maintain Accuracy with Cycle Counts and Audits
+Stay Accurate with Cycle Counts and Regular Audits

 Your inventory data is only useful if it’s accurate.
 While a full physical inventory count is important, it’s often disruptive and only provides a snapshot in time.
 That’s why many businesses rely on cycle counting.
 This process involves regularly counting small, specific sections of your inventory on a rotating basis.
 By performing these mini-audits continuously, you can catch discrepancies early, identify the root causes of errors (like theft or receiving issues), and maintain accurate records year-round.
 Consistent cycle counts make your data more reliable for forecasting and reordering, and they make those big annual counts far less painful.
 Effective warehouse management depends on this ongoing commitment to accuracy.